Sanctuary city: Rhode Island

 In 2014, Governor Lincoln Chafee put in place a new policy instructing the Department of Corrections to stop honoring immigration detainers without a warrant.

 South Carolina

 South Carolina has banned sanctuary cities.

 Tennessee

 Tennessee state law bars "local governments or officials from making policies that stop local entities from complying with federal immigration law."
 In 2017, legislation proposed in the Tennessee General Assembly would go further, withholding funding from local governments deemed insufficiently cooperative with the federal government.
+On January 29, 2025, a majority of legislators in the Tennessee Senate voted to adopt SB6002, a bill which "creates criminal penalties for officials who adopt sanctuary policies and subsequently requires their removal from office upon conviction".
+The act charges a Class E felony, resulting in a potential prison sentence of between one and six years, upon "each official who, in their capacity as a member of the governing body of a local government, votes in the affirmative to adopt a sanctuary policy".